 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were in line with local and national averages.
+Results were above local and national averages.
 For example:

-- 86% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 87% and national average of 86%. - 79% said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 82% and national average of 81%. - 92% said the last nurse they saw was good at explaining tests and treatments compared to the CCG average of 91% and national average of 90%. - 85% said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 87% and national average of 85%.
+- 93% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 86% and national average of 86%. - 84% said the last GP they saw was good at involving them in decisions about their care (CCG average 82%, national average 81%) - 93% said the last nurse they saw was good at involving them in decisions about their care (CCG average 88%, national average 85%)